 The combined responses are then collated and calculated to give you an overall eNPS score and a better idea of the extent to which employees would act as advocates for the business.

-Want to Measure Employee Net Promoter Score?
+Measure employee Net Promoter Score

 Get the answers you need in an instant.

 How eNPS surveys illuminate the employment lifecycle

 Employee Net Promoter Score surveys provide an effective measure of staff engagement throughout the employee lifecycle, from their views about their job, working conditions and the training available to them, to their feelings about colleagues, management and the wider company culture.